markpmlim/ParaboloidMapping/README.md

 KIV: Apply layered rendering to generate the cubemap texture using a geometry shader.

-Acknowledgements: Thanks to the authors of the various articles posted on the Internet.
+**Acknowledgements:** Thanks to the authors of the various articles posted on the Internet.

 ## Configure the Sample Code Project